Sohmteee/Yam-Doctor/README.md

 ## Usage

-- **Home Screen**: Start by selecting an image or entering a text description.
+- **Home Screen**: Start by creating a new chat in the home screen .
 - **Diagnosis Screen**: View the probable disease or health status of your yam based on the provided input.

 ## Contributing